-Doctorate of Business Administration in Information Systems and Enterprise Resource Management
+Specialization: Information Systems and Enterprise Resource Management

-The Doctorate of Business Administration in Information Systems and Enterprise Resource Management (DBA-ISERM) program is designed to help students perform applied research and transform mature learners into leaders.
-While focusing on advanced decision-making skills and techniques, doctorate candidates hone the research and writing skills that are required for the high-level of responsibility in academic and business environments.
+The Doctorate of Business Administration with a specialization in Information Systems and Enterprise Resource Management is designed to help students perform applied research and transform mature learners into leaders.
+While focusing on advanced decision-making skills and techniques, doctorate candidates hone the research and writing skills that are required for a high level of responsibility in academic and business environments.

-- Through written and oral communications demonstrate mastery of content knowledge in specialized fields for a higher level of understanding for decision making in complex organizational and information systems environments - Identify and evaluate ethical practices in the information systems field and issue to enhance processes for optimum return on investments - Demonstrate informational literacy and computational thinking for effective and efficient use of information technology - Demonstrate effective leadership skills and entrepreneurial mindset for starting new ventures and growing innovative and collaborative economic development - Apply research approaches to data collection, analysis, and synthesis for organizational effectiveness, change, and continuous improvement within the information technology field
+- Through written and oral communications, demonstrate mastery of content knowledge in specialized fields for a higher level of understanding for decision-making in complex organizational and information systems environments - Identify and evaluate ethical practices in the information systems field and issue to enhance processes for optimum return on investments - Demonstrate informational literacy and computational thinking for effective and efficient use of information technology - Demonstrate effective leadership skills and an entrepreneurial mindset for starting new ventures and growing innovative and collaborative economic development - Apply research approaches to data collection, analysis, and synthesis for organizational effectiveness, change, and continuous improvement within the information technology field

-The Doctorate of Business Administration in Information Systems and Enterprise Resource Management degree requires completion of 60-semester credits of coursework, including 30 credits of Business Core courses, 15 credits of Information Systems and Enterprise Resource Management Specialization Elective courses, a Comprehensive Competency Assessment, and 15 credits of Research Project courses - OR - 15 credits of Dissertation courses.
+The Doctorate of Business Administration with a specialization in Information Systems and Enterprise Resource Management requires the completion of 60 semester credits of coursework, including 30 credits of Business Core courses, 15 credits of Information Systems and Enterprise Resource Management Specialization Elective courses, a

+Comprehensive Competency Assessment, and 15 credits of Research Project courses - OR - 15 credits of Dissertation courses.